-The combination of the two has resulted in a boom in domestic oil and gas production over the past five years.
+The combination of fracking and horizontal drilling has resulted in a boom in domestic oil and gas production.
 Horizontal drilling allows one surface well to tap gas trapped over hundreds of acres.
-Once the conventional verticle drill hits the shale formation, it turns horizontally.
+Once the conventional vertical drill hits the shale formation, it turns horizontally.
 Drilling can then occur in several directions, much like the spokes of a wheel.
 The well is cased with steel and cement, which is meant to protect gas and frack water from leaking out.

 Explosives are placed at intervals along the horizontal section of the well to perforate the steel casing.
 These holes allow the gas, which is trapped in tight formations, to flow up the vertical section of the well.
 Under very high pressure, a combination of water, sand and chemicals is sent deep into the earth to create cracks and fissures in the shale rock.
 Those fissures are held open by the sand, allowing the natural gas to flow through those cracks, into the well bore and up to the surface.